 Both Joyce and Richard studied journalism at Syracuse University.
 After graduating, Joyce served as an editor with Scholastic Magazines, in New York.
 Richard served as an editor with the McGraw-Hill Publishing Company, also in New York.
 They now live in Vermont.

 Currently, both Joyce and Richard have taken new directions in their writing.

 Joyce is working on a true story, about a Pembroke Welsh corgi, who came into her life and helped her survive leukemia.

-Just published: a thriller, Caliban Rising,, set on a Caribbean island.
+A speculative thriller, Caliban Rising, is set on a Caribbean island.

 Readers of Richard's mystery novella, The Blue Chair--Murder in the Green Mountains, liked the lead character, Cooper North, a just-retired prosecutor.
 So he followed up with a full-length Cooper North novel: Spider's Web in the Green Mountains.
 Now he's published a new Cooper North mystery, Star Nose.

 Currently on the workbench are further novels, under construction.